Rules and regulations

 - Senior citizen 5 day member – Anyone over 65 years of age can Monday to Friday

-- Junior member – Anyone under 16 years of age.
-Under 12s need to play with a paying adult
+- Junior member – Anyone between 8 and under 12 years of age can play any day of the week.
+Junior members need to play with a paying adult

 The annual subscription of members in the various categories will be determined by National Star and will be reviewed on an annual basis.

 StarGolf issues tags to those paying annual memberships, which authorises them to play the golf course without a green fee and to use the golf hut.

 Tag holders’ memberships are payable annually from 1st September of each year.
 Memberships should be ordered through the StarGolf website www.stargolf.org.
 For those without internet access payment can be made by card at StarBistro which is open Monday to Friday 9am to 4pm

 The coloured tags that are issued – blue for full membership and red for 5 day membership – remain the property of National Star and must be returned on leaving the membership.
 They are not transferrable and must be visible at all times.
 Evidence of annual StarGolf membership or a green fees receipt may be requested at any time by any member of National Star Grounds staff or other members of staff.

 Guests of tag holders must pay the standard green fee.